What is SSO?

-- Currently, our EU and COM platforms are not linked.
+- KUDO servers (EU, COM, GOV, CA) are not connected with each other..
 The SSO configuration applied to one of them, would not be applied to the other server.

 - The user role will be automatically provisioned when a user gets invited to a session.
 By default, the user role is a participant, unless we receive another parameter from the SAML response.